 Sarah Fuller is a Canadian artist who works across the mediums of photography, video and installation.
 Sarah has been an artist in residence at Banff Centre for Arts and Creativity, Laughing Waters in Nillumbick Shire, Australia, the Klondike Institute of Art and Culture, Yukon, Fondazione Antonio Ratti, Italy, and the Association of Visual Artists (SIM), Iceland.
 She holds a MFA from the University of Ottawa and a BFA from Emily Carr University.

 Recent exhibitions include Refugio at the University of Lethbridge Art Gallery and And perhaps in me someone very old still hears the living sound of wood at the Ottawa Art Gallery.
+Her video work has been screened at Art on the Screens (Mississauga 2019) and Photophobia (Hamilton 2019) .
 In 2017 she collaborated with Moment Factory and the Banff Centre on the site-specific installation Illuminations: Human/Nature.
+She is currently collaborating with the vertical dance company Aeriosa on creation of new work.

 Her work is in public and private collections including the Canada Council for the Arts Art Bank, the Alberta Foundation for the Arts, the Walter Phillips Gallery and the Department of Foreign Affairs.